LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Arrangements of pseudolines

-An {\it arrangement of pseudolines} is a finite set of pseudolines living in the same \projectiveplane\ with the property that any two pseudolines intersect in exactly one point and the {\it isomorphism class} of an arrangement of pseudolines is its set of homeomorphic images.
-Figure~\ref{arrlines} depicts representatives of the (full list of) isomorphism classes of arrangements of at most five pseudolines.
-Each arrangement is labeled at its right bottom corner with the size of its automorphism group.
+An {\it arrangement of pseudolines} is a finite set of pseudolines living in the same cross surface with the property that any two pseudolines intersect in exactly one point.
+Two arrangements of pseudolines are {\it isomorphic} if one is the image of the other by an homeomorphism of their underlying cross surfaces.
+Fig.~\ref{arrlines} depicts representatives of the isomorphism classes of arrangements of at most five pseudolines.

-The question of understanding the isomorphism relation between arrangements of pseudolines was addressed and solved by Folkman and Lawrence~\cite{fl-om-78}---in the broader context of arrangements of pseudohyperplanes---essentially as indicated in the following theorem where the term {\it chirotope} applied to an indexed arrangement of oriented pseudolines means the map that assigns to each triple of indices of the arrangement the isomorphism class of the subarrangement indexed by this triple.
-(The case of simple arrangements was already studied and solved in a somewhat different but equivalent formulation by Ringel~\cite{r-tegtg-56,r-ugal-57}.)
+The question of understanding the isomorphism relation between arrangements of pseudolines was addressed and solved by Ringel~\cite{r-tegtg-56,r-ugal-57} for simple arrangements and by Folkman and Lawrence~\cite{fl-om-78} for any arrangements---moreover, in the broader context of arrangements of pseudo\-hyperplanes---essentially as indicated in the following theorem where the term {\it chirotope} applied to an indexed arrangement of oriented pseudolines means the map that assigns to each $3$-subset of indices of the arrangement the isomorphism class of the subarrangement indexed by this $3$-subset.

-\begin{theorem}[{\bf \cite{fl-om-78}}] The map that assigns to the isomorphism class of an indexed arrangement of oriented pseudolines its chirotope is one-to-one and its range is the set of map $\chi$ defined on the set of triples of a finite set~$I$ such that for every 3-, 4-, and 5-subset $J$ of $I$ the restriction of $\chi$ to the set of triples of $J$ is the chirotope of an arrangement of oriented pseudolines.
+\begin{theorem}[{\bf \cite{r-tegtg-56,r-ugal-57,fl-om-78}}] The map that assigns to an isomorphism class of indexed arrangements of oriented pseudolines its chirotope is one-to-one and its range is the set of maps $\chi$ defined on the set of $3$-subsets of a finite set~$I$ such that for every $3$-, $4$-, and $5$-subset $J$ of $I$ the restriction of $\chi$ to the set of $3$-subsets of $J$ is a chirotope of indexed arrangements of oriented pseudolines.